 Babies all get to that wriggly stage and my bub is right there at the moment!
-Changing his nappy is quite a challenge now, especially poos (which he does many of).
+Changing his nappy is quite a challenge now, especially when he does a poo (which is often!).
 He twists and turns and yanks himself away, or puts his legs or hands down there and gets poo all over himself, me and his clothes.
 I know he’ll be in nappies for a little while longer, but I think I’m going to start toilet training quite early this time because not only does he seem quite keen on the toilet (see next point), but changing his nappy is such a pain!

 3. Toilet shenanigans

 My baby LOVES the toilet.
 He loves putting his hand in the bowl and trying to throw things in it, but what he loves the most is the toilet brush.
 We have three bathrooms now and if we don’t remember to shut the door, as quick as lightening he’s in there grabbing the toilet brush and running off towards the other end of the house.
-Who wants poo and wee stained water dripped all over their home?
-NOBODY that’s who.
+Who wants icky toilet water dripped all over their home?
+NOBODY, that’s who.

 MORE Learning and Development

 5. Not being able to leave stuff around